Russian Tea Room in New YorkBuy tickets now

 History and Theatre

 The Russian Tea Room is the place to be for location, history and art.
 It boasts a number of artworks by Picasso and Matisse as well being Madonna’s first New York workplace.
 Located in Midtown Manhattan, the Russian Tea Room is right next to the Carnegie Hall and close to Lincoln Center.
 A lot of the interior is original to the 1927 building, but extensive renovations have kept the ambiance of what it would have been like during the Prohibition (although they do now sell liquor).
-Celebrating its 90th birthday in 2018, it’s a magnet for poets and businessmen, actors and politicians and a perfect place for a romantic dinner.
+This 90+ year old institution is a magnet for poets and businessmen, actors and politicians and a perfect place for a romantic dinner.

 Fine Dining in the Russian Tea Room

 Dining at the Russian Tea Room is a night out in itself, but if you have tickets for ballet or opera at the nearby Lincoln Center then the staff will be more that happy to seat you for a ‘Pre-theatre’ arrangement.
-Both lunch and dinner include a 3-course dinner as well as tea and coffee.
-Be sure to try the traditional way of drinking tea in the 1920’s!
-By booking lunch or dinner at the Russian Tea Room in advance here, you save a lot on the standard prices.
-Drinks are excluded; expect the typical New York price of $12 for a glass of wine.
+The dinner includes a 3-course menu.
+Be sure to also try the traditional way of drinking tea in the 1920’s!
+By booking dinner at the Russian Tea Room in advance here, you save a lot on the standard prices.
+Drinks are excluded; expect the typical New York price of $16 for a glass of wine.